devhq-io/ax/README.md

 })
 ```

-The client has a continuous WebSocket connection with the server until OnLeave
+The client has a continuous WebSocket connection with the server.
+When it is closed at the client, OnLeave
 callback is called.

 The client has an unique connection ID string.
 It can be obtained as follows: